Iván López (footballer, born 1993): Club career

 Born in Valencia, Valencian Community, López began playing football with local club Levante UD.
 He spent the vast majority of his first years as a senior with the B team, starting in the Tercera División.

 On 13 December 2011, López made his first-team debut, in a 3–1 away defeat against Deportivo de La Coruña in that season's Copa del Rey.
-He returned to action with the main squad on 26 January 2012, and again featured the 90 minutes, now in the 0–3 home loss to Valencia CF for the same competition.
+He returned to action with the main squad on 26 January 2012, and again featured the 90 minutes, now in the 0–3 home loss to Valencia CF in the same competition.

 On 17 July 2013, López was loaned to Girona FC of Segunda División.
-He scored his first professional goal on 16 February of the following year, the third in a 6–0 home rout of CD Lugo.
+He scored his only professional goal on 16 February of the following year, the third in a 6–0 home rout of CD Lugo.

 López made his La Liga debut on 30 August 2014, replacing the injured Nikos Karabelas in the seventh minute of a 3–0 loss at Athletic Bilbao.
-On 23 July of the following year, he signed a new five-year contract until 2020; in October 2017, he suffered a cruciate ligament injury to his left knee during training, going on to be sidelined for several months.
+In July 2015, he signed a new five-year contract until 2020; in October 2017, he suffered a cruciate ligament injury to his left knee during training, going on to be sidelined for several months.

 On 28 August 2018, López was loaned to second-tier side Gimnàstic de Tarragona for one season.